stfnwp/sports-schedule-generator/README.md

-# sports-fixtures-generator
+# sports-schedule-generator
-Generates fixtures primarily used in team sports
+Generates schedules primarily used in team sports